Two short, erratic flights end in tragedy: Could they be linked?

 "We will closely monitor the investigation via Boeing and the National Transportation Safety Board," American Airlines said in a statement.
 The carrier flies 24 Max 8 aircraft.

-The Boeing single-aisle model, revamped with larger engines, is the latest version of a jetliner that has formed the backbone of global fleets for five decades.
-Southwest Airlines Co is the largest customer, with 31 of the 737 Max 8 aircraft in its fleet.
+The Boeing single-aisle model, revamped with larger engines, is the latest version of a jetliner that formed the backbone of global fleets for five decades.
+Southwest Airlines is the largest customer, with 31 of the B-737 Max 8 aircraft in its fleet.

-"We have been in contact with Boeing and will continue to stay close to the investigation as it progresses," Southwest Airlines said in a e-mail statement
+"We have been in contact with Boeing and will continue to stay close to the investigation as it progresses," Southwest Airlines said in an e-mail statement.

 "We remain confident in the safety and airworthiness of our fleet of more than 750 Boeing aircraft."